-On April 10, 2024, the Company's wholly-owned indirect subsidiary, APX Group, Inc. ("Vivint"), entered into Amendment No. 2 to the Second Amended and Restated Credit Agreement (the "Second Amendment") with, among others, Bank of America, N.A. as administrative agent (the "Vivint Agent"), and certain financial institutions, as lenders, which amended Vivint's Second Amended and Restated Credit Agreement, dated as of June 9, 2021 (the "Vivint Credit Agreement"), in order to (i) reprice its term loan B facility (the term loans thereunder, the "Vivint Term Loans") and (ii) make certain other changes to the Vivint Credit Agreement.
+On April 10, 2024, the Company's wholly-owned indirect subsidiary, APX Group, Inc. ("Vivint"), entered into Amendment No. 2 (the "Second Amendment") to the Second Amended and Restated Credit Agreement dated as of June 9, 2021 (the "Vivint Credit Agreement") with, among others, Bank of America, N.A. as administrative agent (the "Vivint Agent"), and certain financial institutions, as lenders, which amended the Vivint Agreement in order to (i) reprice its term loan B facility (the term loans thereunder, the "Vivint Term Loans") and (ii) make certain other changes to the Vivint Credit Agreement.

-From and after the closing of the Second Amendment, at Vivint's election, the Vivint Term Loans will bear interest at a rate per annum equal to either (1) a fluctuating rate equal to the highest of (A) the rate published by the Federal Reserve Bank of New York in effect on such day, plus 0.50%, (B) the rate of interest per annum publicly announced from time to time by The Wall Street Journal as the "Prime Rate" in the United States, and (C) a rate of one-month Term SOFR (as defined in the Vivint Credit Agreement), plus 1.00%, or (2) Term SOFR (as defined in the Vivint Credit Agreement and which rate will not be less than 0.50%) for a one-, three- or six-month interest period or such other period as agreed to by the Vivint Agent and the lenders, as selected by Vivint, plus 2.75%.
+From and after the closing of the Second Amendment, at Vivint's election, the Vivint Term Loans will bear interest at a rate per annum equal to either (1) a fluctuating rate equal to the highest of (A) the rate published by the Federal Reserve Bank of New York in effect on such day, plus 0.50%, (B) the rate of interest per annum publicly announced from time to time by The Wall Street Journal as the "Prime Rate" in the United States, and (C) a rate of one-month Term SOFR (as defined in the Vivint Credit Agreement), (after giving effect to any floor applicable to Term SOFR) plus 1.00% in each case, plus a margin of 1.75%, or (2) Term SOFR (as defined in the Vivint Credit Agreement) (which Term SOFR shall not be less than 0.50%) for a one-, three- or six-month interest period or such other period as agreed to by the Vivint Agent and the lenders, as selected by Vivint, plus a margin of 2.75%.